tetherless-world/ontology-engineering/oe2020/patient-guideline-recommender/demo.md

 }
 ```

-After matching `?userConstraint` values, we then run the following query in snap-SPARQL with the reasoner (substututing the values of the previous query for `?userConstraint`):
+After matching `?userConstraint` values, we then run the following query in snap-SPARQL with the reasoner:
 (substitute in `?userConstraint` from above)
 ```sparql
 SELECT ?match WHERE {